 9. Keep Valentines from past years and decorate the house with them for the week before and the week after.
 Each year you’ll ooh and ah over beautiful ones from the past, and the messy, misspelled hearts from the little ones will become priceless evidence of their past adorableness, which even they will treasure as they get older.
 For the month of February, your house will be papered with love.

 10. Your kids can make very simple Valentines for their class, which do so much more to fill kids' cups than the store-bought "fast-food" ones.
 Just cut out hearts, or run them out of the computer.
 Your child can color and decorate and elaborate as much or little as he wants.
 Or take your child's drawing and have it color-xeroxed with red ink, then just write in the names.

-11. Make some extra valentines to pass out as you go through your day, if you can summon up the energy.
+11. Make some extra valentines to pass out as you go through your day.
 You’ll be amazed whose day you’ll be moved to brighten: the subway token clerk, the grocer, coworkers, neighbors, a homeless person you pass on the street.
 And you'll go home with your own heart glowing and a few sizes larger.
 You might even just want to leave anonymous valentines at each neighbor's door.